Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

-Computing the projections can be carried out in polynomial time, but it can be costly in some cases, for instance, when the number of constraints $m$ is large.
+where $h_i(x):\mathbb{R}^n\to\mathbb{R}$ is convex and differentiable for every $i$.
+This would, for instance, be the case if $\mathcal{C}$ is the $\ell_p$-ball in $\mathbb{R}^d$ for $p\geq 1$.
+So far, our main complexity results involve the choice of $S(x)=\left(\delta_{\mathcal{C}}(x)\right)^{2}$ as a penalty function where computing $S(x)$ requires calculating projection of $x$ to the set $\mathcal{C}$.
+Computing such projections can be carried out in polynomial time, but it can be costly in some cases, for instance, when the number of constraints $m$ is large or if the constraints are not simple.
 A natural question to ask is whether our results will hold if we use

 as a penalty function and sample from the modified target

 instead.
 After all, this (alternative) choice of $S(x)$ would still satisfy our Assumption~\ref{assump:S:0}.
 In this section, we will show that this is indeed possible, provided that the functions $h_i(x)$ satisfy some growth conditions.
 The advantage of the formulation \eqref{eq-target-general-constraints} is that the modified target does not require computing the projection and the distance function $\delta_{\mathcal{C}}(x)$ to the constraint set as before, and it allows directly working with the functions that define the constraint set.
 This is computationally more efficient when computing the projections to the constraint set is not straightforward.
 For example, if $h_i(x)$'s are affine (in which case the constraint set $\mathcal{C}$ is a polyhedral set as an intersection of half-planes) and the number of constraints $m$ is large, computing the projection will be typically slower than evaluating the derivative of the penalized objective in \eqref{eq-target-general-constraints}.